Running Your Business

 How to Become a Health Coach

 Providers within the current healthcare system often need help finding time to champion and support health behavior changes in their patients.
-This void has led to the development and growth of a new health coaching approach that has become a cornerstone of chronic disease prevention and treatment.
+This void has led to the development and growth of a new health coaching approach that has become a cornerstone of chronic disease management and support.

 Keep reading to learn more about the $7 billion health coaching market, including the required training, career prospects, and salary.